SpongeBob SquarePants: Employee of the Month

 SpongeBob SquarePants: Employee of the Month is a 2002 point-and-click adventure video game developed by AWE Games and published by THQ for Microsoft Windows.
 It is based on the television show SpongeBob SquarePants, which premiered on Nickelodeon in 1999.

 The story focuses on SpongeBob SquarePants receiving two tickets to Neptune's Paradise, a theme park, but many unexpected things happen along the way.

 Gameplay

 Employee of the Month is a point-and-click adventure game in which the player controls SpongeBob SquarePants.
 Gameplay consists of the player accomplishing various tasks and collecting items for citizens of Bikini Bottom.
 A treasure chest acts as an inventory for the player's items, which frequently must be combined to proceed forward.
 The player can also access a map of the current chapter.
 Animated cutscenes begin and end each level, and subsequently become available for viewing on the game's main menu.
 Several videotapes are hidden throughout the game; locating them unlocks special footage of the game's development.

 Story

 The story focuses on SpongeBob "winning" two tickets to Neptune's Paradise, a theme park.
 But along the way many unexpected things happen, such as a storm hitting while on the bus to Neptune's Paradise and sending them into Rock Bottom.

-Intro

-SpongeBob, an employee of the Krusty Krab restaurant, wins the "Employee of the Month" award again, making him "Employee of the Year".
-As a prize, he receives two tickets to Neptune's Paradise, a local theme park which Mr. Krabs had won free tickets to in the mail.